schafeld/shopware-tutorial-olli/custom/plugins/GotoWebinarGoogleSheetsExport/docs/02_USER_MANUAL.md

 ## 1. Introduction

-### What is BlauwasserGoogleSheetsExport?
+### What is GotoWebinarGoogleSheetsExport?

-This Shopware 6 plugin automatically exports order data to a Google Sheets spreadsheet when customers order products from a specific category (default: "Blauwasser Webinar").
+This Shopware 6 plugin automatically exports order data to a Google Sheets spreadsheet when customers order products from a specific category (default: "GotoWebinar").

 ### What data is exported?